 The PAC will be placed under echographic guidance in the femoral vein.
-After blood gas analysis and PAC derived measurements including CO/CI/CPO and LVEDP, an interventional cardiologist will implant the PulseCath iVAC2L by an echographic guided (femoral arterial) puncture.
+After PAC derived measurements including CO/CI/CPO and LVEDP, an interventional cardiologist will implant the Pulsecath iVAC2L by an echographic guided (femoral arterial) puncture.
 Unfractionated heparin in a therapeutic dose, with activated clotting time of >300s with check of the activated clotting time every 30 min, will be given, unless the patient had an indication for therapeutic anticoagulation.

 After this the PulseCath iVAC2L will be placed.
 A vascular preclosure technique was used (two Perclose ProGlide® Suture-Mediated Closure systems; Abbott Vascular, Santa Clara, CA, USA).
 A 18 Fr SoloPath sheath was inserted.
 The aortic valve was crossed with a pigtail catheter; an Amplatz Super-StiffTM guidewire (Boston Scientific, Marlborough, MA, USA) was shaped and inserted through the pigtail into the left ventricular apex.
 The pigtail was then exchanged for the 17 Fr PulseCath iVAC 2L catheter.
 Its distal tip should be seated halfway into the left ventricular cavity and the valve housing with its side opening in the ascending aorta.
 After introduction, the membrane pump was filled with heparinized saline and air-free connected to the catheter and the IABP console.
 In this study, we used the Datescope CS300® IABP console.
 In participating centers other devices may be used.
 The two-way valve would guide the blood during pump aspiration from the tip of the catheter to the membrane pump, and during pump ejection from the membrane pump to the side opening in the valve housing, thus generating pulsatile flow.
-Iterations to the procedure described above are allowed but should adhere to best local practice.

 The PulseCath iVAC2L device will be activated.
-After the device is turned on, additional PAC measurements are obtained 10 minutes after pump activation.
-Hereafter, hemodynamic measurements are obtained after the PCI of the target lesion, and after every subsequent PCI.
+After the device is turned on, additional PAC measurements are obtained 15 minutes after pump activation and consecutive measurements every 15 minutes during the CHIP PCI.
 The CHIP PCI is thereafter executed according to standard clinical practice.
-Revascularisation outside the target lesion is discouraged but is allowed if deemed necessary by the interventional cardiologist.

 After the procedure, the patient will be weaned from the device.
-The level of support is subsequently lowered to 1:2 or 1:3.
-If deemed hemodynamically stable the device could be safely removed.
-Subsequently, 10 minutes after pump removal the last hemodynamic measurements and blood gas are obtained and the PAC is removed.
-The femoral sheath was removed and the artery was closed according to local practice mentioned above.
-If the operator decides to start inotropic/vasoactive therapy, escalate to rescue MCS or discontinues the procedure because of hemodynamic instability, hemodynamic measurements and blood from the pulmonary artery catheter may be withdrawn, (lactate, pH and MvO2%).
+The level of support is subsequently lowered to 1:2 or 1:3 for 15 minutes, and after this, additional PAC measurements are obtained.
+If deemed hemodynamically stable (systolic BP > 90 mmHg and MAP > 60mmHg and HR <100 and SvO2 >65%) the device could be safely removed together with the PAC after last PAC measurements are obtained.
+The femoral sheath was removed and the artery was closed using the closure technique mentioned above.

 In case of inability to wean the patient from the device, the device is allowed to remain in situ for a maximum time frame of 24 hours.
 After the 24 hour time period the device has to be removed.
+Postoperatively, patients will undergo echocardiography to investigate aortic valve injury or increase in aortic regurgitation.

 Further treatment is at the discretion of the treating physician.